SciML/DiffEqDocs.jl/docs/src/examples/beeler_reuter.md

 ## Summary

 We achieve around a 6x speedup with running the explicit portion of our IMEX solver on a GPU.
 The major bottleneck of this technique is the communication between CPU and GPU.
-In its current form, not all of the internals of the method utilize GPU acceleration.
+In its current form, not all the internals of the method utilize GPU acceleration.
 In particular, the implicit equations solved by GMRES are performed on the CPU.
 This partial CPU nature also increases the amount of data transfer that is required between the GPU and CPU (performed every f call).
 Compiling the full ODE solver to the GPU would solve both of these issues and potentially give a much larger speedup.
 [JuliaDiffEq developers are currently working on solutions to alleviate these issues](http://www.stochasticlifestyle.com/solving-systems-stochastic-pdes-using-gpus-julia/), but these will only be compatible with native Julia solvers (and not Sundials).

 ```julia, echo = false, skip="notebook"
 using SciMLTutorials